 Funeral and burial customs in the United States, and other countries around the world, oftentimes necessitate the embalming of a body after death.
 This is done to maintain the remains of a deceased person for presence at a funeral at some point in time after death.
 In addition, the laws of different states, including California, require embalming in certain circumstances.

 The standard embalming process used in the United States usually does not completely arrest the decomposition process.
-However, embalming does forestall the decomposition process for a period of time.
+However, embalming does forestall the decomposition process for some time.